Vision (Shankar album)

-Vision is an album by Indian violinist L. Shankar that was released by ECM in 1983.
-Shankar plays an electric violin that has two necks and ten strings.
-He is accompanied by saxophonist Jan Garbarek and trumpeter Palle Mikkelborg.
+Vision is an album by Indian violinist L. Shankar recorded in April 1983 and released by ECM in 1984.
+The trio features Shankar playing a 10-string stereophonic double violin accompanied by saxophonist Jan Garbarek and trumpeter Palle Mikkelborg.

 Reception

-In a review for AllMusic, Richard S. Ginell called the album "an ethereal tour-de-force," and wrote: "Exotic pan-cultural ingredients and all, Vision is reassuringly easy to listen to, undoubtedly aided by ECM's sweetly reverberant sound.
+In a review for AllMusic, Richard S. Ginell called the album "an ethereal tour-de-force," and wrote: "Exotic pan-cultural ingredients and all, Vision is reassuringly easy to listen to, undoubtedly aided by ECM's sweetly reverberant sound."